-The underspend in Supplies and Services is the result of reducing the cost of IT maintenance and slower replacement of IT equipment.
+The underspend in Supplies and Services is the result of reducing the cost of IT maintenance and slower replacement of IT equipment, which has assisted to offset an increase in the costs of printing plans and maps.

-The underspend in Administration Costs is due to lower than expected costs relating to publishing the Main Issues Report.
+The underspend in Administration Costs is due to lower than expected costs in relation to the publication of the Proposed Plan for consultation.